Why UX Design Still Needs White Space

 Designing for white space doesn’t mean we reduce technical capabilities, it just means that we consider how much of that complexity is exposed to the user.

-Just like the white space around the Google search bar, Nest’s automation and decisions based on data provide focus and a clear path for user interaction.
+Just like the white space around the Google search bar, Nest’s automation and decisions based on usage data provide focus and a clear path for user interaction.
 Designing for white space doesn’t mean we reduce technical capabilities, it just means that we consider how much of that complexity is exposed to the user.

 Where to start